Kevinpgalligan/ka/README.md

 * `min(A)` -- need I say more?
 * `range(lo,hi)` returns an array of all integers between the integers `lo` and `hi` (bounds are inclusive). `[lo,hi]` is syntax sugar for calling this function.
 * `range(lo,hi,step)` returns numbers between `lo` and `hi` in steps of size `step`.

+### Lazy Combinatorics
+Some functions and operators, like the factorial (`5!`) and binomial coefficient function (`C(5,3)`), return a Combinatoric type instead of a number.
+This type can be used wherever the Number type can be used, but is evaluated lazily.
+For example, if `a=100!` is entered at the REPL, the factorial won't be evaluated at all, because its value hasn't been used anywhere.
+If `a/99!` is then entered, the Combinatoric will finally be evaluated, but not before the numerator and denominator mostly cancel out, leaving just `100`.
+Basically no multiplication is required to compute the final value.

 ### Configuration
 ka can be configured through a config file at `${YOUR_HOME_DIR}/.config/ka/config`.
 All available properties are shown below with their default values. `precision` determines the floating point precision; the other properties determine various characteristics of the GUI like its dimensions and keyboard shortcuts.